telerik/ajax-docs/api/server/Telerik.Web.UI/NumberFormatSettings.md

 Gets or sets the number of decimal places to use in numeric values

+###  DecimalSeparator `String`

+Gets or sets the string to use as the decimal separator in values.

+###  GroupSeparator `String`

+Gets or sets the string that separates groups of digits to the left of the
+            decimal in values.

 ###  GroupSizes `Int32`

 Gets or sets the number of digits in each group to the left of the decimal in
             values.

-###  GroupSeparator `String`

-Gets or sets the string that separates groups of digits to the left of the
-            decimal in values.

-###  NegativePattern `String`

-Gets or sets the format pattern for negative values.

-###  PositivePattern `String`

-Gets or sets the format pattern for positive values.

-###  ZeroPattern `String`

-Gets or sets the format pattern for zero values.

-###  AllowRounding `Boolean`

-Gets or sets the value that indicates whether the value will be rounded.

 ###  KeepNotRoundedValue `Boolean`